asimahmed9956/Calci/README.md

 # Calci
-A simple, interactive calculator made using html and css.
+A simple, interactive calculator made using html and css.The project is about creating a user-friendly calculator using HTML, CSS, and JavaScript.
+It helps you do simple math like adding, subtracting, multiplying, and dividing.
+The calculator looks nice and is easy to use.
+When you put in numbers or do calculations, you see the answers right away.
+It also tells you if you make mistakes like trying to divide by zero.
+The calculator is pretty and works well, so it's great for quick and easy online math.